davidenunes/jnetwork/README.md

 ## Hello Network
 To create `Network` instances we must first initialise our [Guice](http://code.google.com/p/google-guice/) injector.
-This entity is resposible for the construction of our application graph of dependencies.
+This entity is resposible for the construction of our library dependency graph.

 ```java
 Injector injector = Guice.createInjector(new NetworkModule());